Managing content sets

 - Click Confirm & Save.

-Because the Content pages have descriptions of the sensors, packages, and saved questions, you might find it helpful to use the Content pages for moving content to familiarize yourself with the content first.
+Because the Content pages have descriptions of the sensors, packages, saved questions, and filter groups, you might find it helpful to use the Content pages for moving content to familiarize yourself with the content first.
 For example, when you select one or more sensors in the Content > Sensors page, the Move to Content Set button appears above the table.
 You can also move content through the Content Set drop-down list when modifying content (see Specify a content set when you create or edit content).
 You can move content between content sets for which you have write permission.
-Users with the Administrator or Content Set Administrator reserved role can move content between any content sets except the Reserved content set and certain module-based content sets.
+Users with the

-- Go to Permissions > Content Sets and expand the content set that you want to review.
+- From the Main menu, select Console > Permissions > Content Sets and expand the content set that you want to review.

 - Find the content (such as a sensor) that you want to review.

-- Go to any Content or Permissions page and click Export to XML at the top right of the page.
+- From the Main menu, select any Console > Content or Permissions page and click Export Content at the top right of the page.

-- Select Content Sets and Roles and click Export.
+- Select Content Sets and Roles, select the Export Format (JSON or XML), and click Export.

-- Go to any Content or Permissions page and click Import from XML at the top right of the page.
+- From the Main menu, select any Console > Content or Console > Permissions page and click Import Content at the top right of the page.

 - Click Choose File, find and select the configuration file, and click Open.